Precision Measurement of Large Shear Signals: Conclusion and Discussion

 Existing shear measurement methods are usually studied in the field of weak lensing, implying the smallness of the shear signals.
 In this paper, based on the FQ method, we propose a new method to accurately recover large shear signals under general observing conditions.
 The new method is called Fourier\_Quad\_Nulling, because it adds pseudo shear signals to nullify the quadrupole moments in Fourier space.
 When the quadrupole moments reach zero, the pseudo shears are unbiased estimators of the underlying shear signal, regardless of their amplitudes.
 We test our method on both regular and irregular galaxies in numerical simulations, with different PSF models and noise levels.
 The results demonstrate the robustness of our method under general conditions.

 In practice, we can think of two ways for shear recovery: 1. for galaxies with high SNR, measurement on individual galaxy image can be obtained, and later used for different types of shear statistics; 2. for low SNR images, a joint analysis of multiple galaxies is required, as shown in \S\ref{subsec:mock-noise}.
 In real data, the second type of measurement can be used for the statistics of shear stacking in galaxy-galaxy lensing or clustering lensing.
 Another scenario is about making shear map around a massive foreground cluster, in which we can model the local shear field with a small number of parameters, and find their values by nullifying the quadrupole moments of the galaxy images in the neighborhood altogether.

-These are interesting applications of FQN, and we plan to adopt them on studies of galaxy cluster profiles in a future work.
+We caution that for galaxies with low SNR, reliable shear estimators in FQN cannot be extracted from individual galaxy images, resulting in high computational complexity in shear statistics.
+For instance, in galaxy-galaxy lensing, traditional methods can directly compute the tangential shear by rotating shear estimators, whereas our FQN method requires rotating the galaxy images and re-finding the solutions.
+Furthermore, since cosmic shear signals are typically weak ($\lesssim 0.01$), conventional methods already provide reliable measurements.
+FQN is particularly suited for recovering the shear distribution in the neighborhood of massive galaxy clusters, thereby placing tighter and more accurate constraints on the properties of the underlying halo density profiles.
+This is what we aim to do in a separate work.